The Scale of Forex Fraud

 Many "Top 10 Brokers" sites are simply paid advertisements.
 The broker paying the highest affiliate commission appears #1.
 Always cross-reference on Trustpilot, Reddit, and FCA/ASIC warning lists.

 We never accept payments from brokers for rankings.
-Our positions are based solely on our testing methodology.
+Our positions are based solely on our independent review methodology.

 Red Flags #6–12 (Quick Reference)